14 Acceptable Excuses to Miss Work (Even Last Minute or With Short Notice!)

 How to call out in the best way possible

-You know the right excuses for missing work (and the wrong excuses).
+You know the best excuses to get out of work (and the wrong excuses).
 Now, let’s go into some tips for how to call out of work without it negatively impacting your job.

 Whatever the reason you need to take time off, that request is going to be received more favorably when your boss views you as a good employee—so make sure that you’re doing what it takes to be viewed as such.